tanin47/noo/README.md

 Installation
 -------------

-You can download a binary from [our release page](https://github.com/tanin47/noo/releases).
+You can install it from the Mac App Store: https://apps.apple.com/us/app/noo-mouse/id1514904040

 Noo needs access to the accessbility feature.
 You can grant it under "Security & Privacy".